 If too thick, add a little more coconut milk to help blend ingredients.
 Note that it will taste very strong at this point, but will mellow when you add your curry ingredients plus remaining coconut milk.
 Also, it will turn a stronger red color once it is cooked, bringing out the red chili color.

-If you prefer a curry sauce rather than a paste, add up to 1 can coconut milk and process.
+- If you prefer a curry sauce rather than a paste, add up to 1 can coconut milk and process in the food processor.

 About Chili Powder

 Since you can't always find Thai chili powder, feel free to use the chili powder from your local supermarket.
 Although Mexican in origin, it works wonderfully well for this and other Thai recipes, as the chilies are roasted first before being blended into powder.
 If using Thai or Asian chili powder, be sure to reduce the amount to a teaspoon or two rather than tablespoons, or it will be far too spicy.